-The Gutenberg block editor has already made page builders in effect obsolete and will in the future function as a fully-fledged, truly beginner-friendly site-wide template-based builder.
+The Gutenberg block editor has already made page builders in effect obsolete and will in the future function as a fully-fledged, truly beginner-friendly, site-wide template-based website builder.
 Crucially, unlike page builder widgets, all Gutenberg blocks are part of WordPress Core and will not cause any incompatibility issues or break your site with the next update.
 Sticking to native WordPress blocks and just a handful of essential plugins will eventually save you days of work or thousands of dollars when you finally decide to remove a page builder from your website.

 WordPress Hosting FAQs

 Is cheap shared cPanel hosting suitable for WordPress?

 You can use any web hosting for WordPress that includes a web server (e.g. Nginx, Apache or LiteSpeed), a database server (MySQL, MariaDB or Percona) and the latest version of PHP (PHP 7.4 or 8.+).
 That said, WordPress hosting that is cheap, shared and cPanel-based has many disadvantages.
 First, cheap web hosts often use outdated hardware and software and provide minimum or no technical support whatsoever.
 Second, shared hosting means that, despite basic account isolation, your website uses the same IP and resources as hundreds of other websites on the server, which may lead to bad reputation, slow load times, downtime and compromised security.
 And third, traditional control panels (including cPanel, Plesk and DirectAdmin) are ugly and bloated with technical features that make things easier only for your web host.